Julie-Montague/Zindi-Maize-Price-Prediction-Challenge/README.md

   - **County-level:** median wholesale/retail, sum supply volume
   - **National-level:** median wholesale/retail, sum supply volume
 - Create **lag-1 features** (shift by one week) to prevent look-ahead bias.
--

 ### 5) Feature merge + fallback fill
 - Merge lagged KAMIS features onto the AgriBORA weekly panel.
 - If a **county KAMIS lag** is missing for a week, fall back to the **national lag** for that same week.
 - Remaining missing KAMIS features (e.g., early history) are filled with `0.0` as a safe baseline.

 ## MODELLING APPROACH
 ### TARGET DEFINITION
-Instead of predicting price directly, we **price change (delta)**:
+Instead of predicting price directly, we predict the **price change (delta)**:
 - `delta_h1 = price(t+1) - price(t)`
 - `delta_h2 = price(t+2) - price(t)`
 We forecast **price changes** (deltas) instead of raw prices to make the learning problem more stable:
 - Prices can have level shifts across counties and time.
 - Predicting changes focuses the model on **short-horizon dynamics**.

-The final price forecast is reconstructed by adding the predicted change to the last known price at the anchor.
+The final price forecast is then reconstructed by adding the predicted change to the last known price at the anchor.
 - `price_hat(t+h) = price(t) + delta_hat_h`

 This helps stabilize learning across counties with different price levels and keeps the model focused on the short-horizon dynamics.

-### Feature set (default)
+### FEATURE SET
 The training set is built from a compact, high-signal feature list:
 - **Autoregressive / gap-aware from AgriBORA:** `prev_price`, `prev2_price`, `gap1_weeks`, `gap2_weeks`, `slope1`
 - **Seasonality:** `iso_week`, `wk_sin`, `wk_cos`, `is_year_end`